-HDFC Securities Unveils Technology Centre In Bengaluru To Drive Innovation And Digital Transformation
+HDFC Securities unveils Technology Centre in Bengaluru to drive Innovation and Digital Transformation

 Date

-Bengaluru, September 12 2024 - HDFC Securities Limited, the leading stock broking company and a wholly owned subsidiary of HDFC Bank, announced the expansion of its Network in Bengaluru with the inauguration of its latest technology centre.
-The newly added space in India's Silicon Valley is a testament to HDFC Securities commitment to enhancing its tech-capabilities, drive innovation, and offer enhanced products and services while making investing accessible and convenient for its customers nationwide.
+(MENAFN- Adfactors PR) Bengaluru, September 12 2024 – HDFC Securities Limited, the leading stock broking company and a wholly owned subsidiary of HDFC Bank, announced the expansion of its network in Bengaluru with the inauguration of its latest technology centre.
+The newly added space in India’s Silicon Valley is a testament to HDFC Securities commitment to enhancing its tech-capabilities, drive innovation, and offer enhanced products and services while making investing accessible and convenient for its customers nationwide.

 Commenting at the launch, Dhiraj Relli, Managing Director and Chief Executive Officer of HDFC Securities, said, “Our unwavering focus on reliability, digital innovation, and the customer-centric approach has enabled us to serve a growing number of investors across geographies.
 We are thrilled to announce our expansion in Bengaluru, a city that has been a major catalyst for India's economic and technological growth trajectory.
 I am confident that our technology centre will serve as a hub for innovation and bring together a team of experienced professionals from diverse disciplines, including software development, data analytics, and information technology.”